grwells/UofI_AdvRobotics/Guides/Fanuc_CRX10/1_boot_sequence_and_basic_usage.md

 # Boot Sequence

-1. Turn switch to "on", matching the second image below.
+1. Turn robot controller switch to "on", matching the second image below.

 ![off](images/rc_off_scaled_500.jpg)
 ![on](images/rc_on_scaled_500.jpg)